We have reduced the speed limit to 20mph in some residential areas. The benefits of lower speeds are:

 - Spink Hall

-New 20mph areas and how to comment on these
+New 20mph areas and how to comment on them

-We decide where future 20mph schemes could go by looking at local accident reports and also whether the work can happen at the same time as the Streets Ahead programme.
+We decide where future 20mph schemes could go by looking at local accident reports and also whether the work can happen at the same time as the Streets Ahead road development programme.

-We are proposing to introduce a ‘sign only’ 20mph speed limit in the city centre.
+We have introduced a ‘sign only’ 20mph speed limit in the city centre.

-A maximum 20mph speed would help make the city centre a more attractive place to visit and help regeneration of the area.
-It has both residential and commercial/retail areas with a lot of pedestrians and cyclists, who should feel safer from the risk of vehicle collisions.
+A maximum 20mph speed will help to make the city centre a more attractive place to visit and help regeneration of the area.
+It has both residential, commercial and retail areas with a lot of pedestrians and cyclists, who should feel safer from the risk of vehicle collisions.